 When Should you Book & Room Choice

 One of the Disney Cruise line tips I always give is if you are looking for a specific itinerary, book it as soon as sailing dates are announced.
-Disney cruises rarely go down in price (except for last minute specials) the cheapest prices are usually right when the itinerary is released.
+Disney cruises rarely go down in price (except for those last minute specials) otherwise the cheapest prices are usually right when the itinerary is released.

-- Concierge Rooms – All four ships have concierge rooms and now have concierge lounges.
+All five ships have concierge rooms and now have concierge lounges.
 These rooms get booked up the fastest so once again book these rooms up early.
 (Check out the amazing experiences of having concierge level here)

-Before You Board – Packing, Booking Port Adventures & More
+Before You Board – Packing, Checking In, Booking Port Adventures & More

 - Online check-in opens on different dates.
 Platinum Castaway Club members and concierge guests can check-in 120 days before sailing.
 Gold Castaway Club members 105 days before sailing.
 Silver Castaway Club members can check-in 90 days before sailing.
 All other guests can check-in 75 days before sailing.